Tokyo Breakfast Ramen - 4 Delicious Places

-Tokyo Breakfast Ramen - Four Places to Start the Day
+Tokyo Breakfast Ramen - 4 Places to Start the Day

 Ramen Nagi in Shinjuku

-We're starting off with Ramen Nagi in Shinjuku's Golden Gai district.
-Matching the tiny bars of the area, Ramen Nagi only has a few seats.
-This makes for a intimate after drinks experience.
+We’re starting off with Ramen Nagi in Shinjuku’s Golden Gai district.
+Much like the tiny bars that define the area, Ramen Nagi has only a handful of seats, creating an intimate, post-drinks atmosphere.

-Outside of Japan, Ramen Nagi is primarily known for tonktosu (pork bone) ramen.
-But within Japan, niboshi (dried fish) ramen is what they serve.
+Outside of Japan, Ramen Nagi is best known for its tonkotsu (pork bone) ramen.
+Within Japan, however, it’s the shop’s niboshi (dried fish) ramen that takes center stage.

 Open 24 Hours